une-glace/Resonate/README.md

 ## Overview
 Reosnate is a SOTA text-to-audio generator reinforced with online GRPO algorithm.
+It leverages the sophisticated reasoning capabilities of modern Large Audio Language Models as reward models.
-This repo provides a comprehensive pipeline for audio synthesis, covering Pre-training, SFT, DPO, and GRPO.
+This repo provides a comprehensive pipeline for audio generation, covering Pre-training, SFT, DPO, and GRPO.

 <div align="center">
   <img src="sets/Resonate_model.png" alt="" width="800">